 Select the custom field you've created from the Group By drop-down.
 A table will display below the field.

-Each value of your field will be listed as a column.
+Each value of your field will be listed as a row.
 For each row, edit the Show column to determine if that value appears on the board.
 Use the Schedule State Mapping option to associate values between the custom field and the Schedule State field.
 We recommend mapping the In-Progress and Accepted values of the Schedule State field to columns displayed on your board.
 These values are used to generate Cycle Time and Throughput charts.
 Both charts measure stories that move from In-Progress to Accepted.
 You can edit these settings inline by double-clicking in the table.

 Set up work in progress (WIP) limits